AI Workshop: learn to build apps with AI →

 DOM Recipes: Check if element is descendant

-I had the need to find out if an element I got via a click event was a descendant of a particular parent element.
+I needed to find out if an element I got via a click event was a descendant of a particular parent element.

 I assigned an id to that parent, and I checked if the clicked element belonged to its child elements using this loop: